David-OConnor/semtech-radios/README.md

 ## Supports the Sx126x (Sub-Ghz) and SX128x (2.4Ghz) LoRa radios

 Supports most, but not all features.
 Designed for interrupt-driven and DMA operations or similar.
+Supports these radios:

+- sx1261
+- sx1262
+- Sx1280
+- Sx1281

 Currently hard-coded for [STM32-HAL](https://github.com/David-OConnor/stm32-hal); Will possibly generalize in the future.